Cheetah2210/A_COMPLETELY_REASONABLE_TOS/README.md

-📜 A COMPLETELY REASONABLE AND TOTALLY RECIPROCAL TERMS OF REPOSITORY ACCESS
+# 📜 A COMPLETELY REASONABLE AND TOTALLY RECIPROCAL TERMS OF REPOSITORY ACCESS

+---

-⚠️ NOTICE
+## ⚠️ NOTICE

-BY OPENING, VIEWING, GLANCING AT, ACCESSING, TOUCHING, LICKING, CLICKING, COPYING, SCANNING, SEARCHING, SKIMMING, SIGHING AT, PERHAPS EVEN SIDE-EYEING, OR OTHERWISE INTERACTING WITH THIS REPOSITORY, including any sub-folders, documents, exhibits, screenshots, videos, raw data, or metadata contained therein (collectively, the “REPOSITORY”),
+> **BY OPENING, VIEWING, GLANCING AT, ACCESSING, TOUCHING, LICKING, CLICKING, COPYING, SCANNING, SEARCHING, SKIMMING, SIGHING AT, PERHAPS EVEN SIDE-EYEING, OR OTHERWISE INTERACTING WITH THIS REPOSITORY**, including any sub-folders, documents, exhibits, screenshots, videos, raw data, or metadata contained therein (collectively, the “REPOSITORY”),

-YOU ACKNOWLEDGE AND AGREE THAT YOU HAVE ENCOUNTERED THESE TERMS AND EVERY VERSION OF THE TERMS THAT HAVE EVER EXISTED.
+> **YOU ACKNOWLEDGE AND AGREE THAT YOU HAVE ENCOUNTERED THESE TERMS AND EVERY VERSION OF THE TERMS THAT HAVE EVER EXISTED.**

-If you disagree, please stop reading immediately and return to whatever version of reality existed before you opened this document.
+> **If you disagree, please stop reading immediately and return to whatever version of reality existed before you opened this document.**

+---

-🧪 DISCLAIMER
+## 🧪 DISCLAIMER

 Continued interaction with this Repository may expose you to more words, inconvenient questions, reality, and other unforeseen contractual phenomena.

-Proceed at your own risk.
+**Proceed at your own risk.**

+---

 📚 SECTION 1 — DEFINITIONS
 📁 1.1 “The Repository”